TorqueFlite: A727 (36RH/37RH)

 The A466 was replaced in 1962 with the A727 (later renamed 36RH and 37RH), with a one-piece aluminum case to reduce weight by about 60 lb.
 This was initially referred to in consumer-oriented publications as the "TorqueFlite 8" to differentiate it from the A904.
 The A727 incorporated a parking pawl, with the sole exception being that for 1962 the Chrysler, Imperial, and Dodge 880 (based on a Chrysler Newport) A727s had an extension-mounted drum parking brake instead of a parking pawl.
 Compared to the early cast-iron transmissions, many and various internal improvements were featured, and it used a 10.75 in or 11.75 in torque converter.
 The heavier-duty A727 Torqueflites became — and remain — wildly popular for drag racing, off roading, and monster truck applications because of their controllability, reliability, ease/cheapness of repair, and brute strength.
-Note there are unique bellhousing bolt patterns for the small block "A" and big block "B" engine versions of this transmission and for American Motors (AMC) and Jeep applications.
+There are unique bellhousing bolt patterns for the small block "A" and big block "B" engine versions of this transmission and for American Motors (AMC) and Jeep applications.